kevinrutledge/before-or-after/docs/getting-started.md

 # Getting Started

-Welcome to **Lower or Higher**!
+Welcome to **Before of After**.
 This guide helps you set up your local development environment, configure your IDE for consistent styling, and run the application and its tests.